Boosting Work Extraction in Quantum Batteries via Continuous Environment Monitoring

 In this Letter, we address a more ambitious question: can coupling our system to a continuously monitored environment be exploited to enhance work extraction beyond what is achievable in the ideal, noiseless case?

 A positive answer is suggested by the following reasoning.
 Consider first a closed system composed of the QB and the charger.
-During the charging process, their interaction typically generates entanglement, or more in general quantum correlations between the two, which in turn reduces the ergotropy extractable from the battery alone~\cite{Shi22}.
+During the charging process, if the interaction generates entanglement, or more generally, quantum correlations between the two subsystems, the work extractable from the battery alone may be reduced~\cite{Shi22, gyhm2024beneficial}.
 Dissipation and continuous environment monitoring can weaken these quantum correlations and improve energy--extraction performance, as the information gained through the measurement process can be used to increase the extractable work.
-We illustrate this mechanism through two representative examples: (i) a minimal model consisting of two spins, one acting as the QB and the other as the charger, coupled via a lossy cavity mode; and (ii) the Dicke model---one of the most studied and experimentally relevant QB architectures~\cite{Ferraro18, Ferraro19, andolina2019quantum, julia2020bounds, Dou22, Dou22b, quach2022superabsorption, hymas2025experimental, kurman2025quantum,yang2024three,wang2024deep,gemme2023off,erdman2024reinforcement,andolina2019,carrasco2022collective,canzio2025single}---with cavity--mode leakage.
+We illustrate this mechanism through two representative examples: (i) a minimal model consisting of two spins, one acting as the QB and the other as the charger, coupled via a lossy cavity mode~\cite{Sillanpaa07, Peng14,crescente2022enhancing, crescente2024boosting}; and (ii) the Dicke model---one of the most studied and experimentally relevant QB architectures~\cite{Ferraro18, Ferraro19, andolina2019quantum, julia2020bounds, Dou22, Dou22b, quach2022superabsorption, hymas2025experimental, kurman2025quantum,yang2024three,wang2024deep,gemme2023off,erdman2024reinforcement,andolina2019,carrasco2022collective,canzio2025single}---with cavity--mode leakage.

 In both cases, we couple the system to a detector---either a photodetector or a homodyne detector---that continuously monitors the stream of leaked photons.
 Remarkably, the resulting \emph{daemonic ergotropy}~\cite{francica2017daemonic,Manzano2018,morrone2023}, namely the extractable work that incorporates the information gained through measurement, not only compensates for dissipative losses but, in certain parameter regimes, even surpasses the ideal, lossless value.